seomoz/fiji/README.md

     The build process fetches and produces Maven artifacts into the local repository: `$wkspc/output/maven_repository/`.
     Executables are generated into `$wkspc/output/bin/`.

+ 4. To build jars suitable for uploads to Maven Central, see `$wkspc/devtools/prepare-central-jars`.

+ 5. To build assemblies, which are tar balls that package transitive dependencies for runtime use, in each directory with `pom.xml` run:
+    ```mvn assembly:single```

 ## Fiji CLI